paranext/paranext-core/extensions/README.md

 This is a Vite project configured to build Paranext's official extensions included in the product.

-- `lib` contains the source code for each extension
+- `src` contains the source code for each extension
-  - Each sub-folder in `lib` with a `manifest.json` in it is an extension
+  - Each sub-folder in `src` with a `manifest.json` in it is an extension
     - The main entry file is likely named the same as the extension name
     - `manifest.json` is the manifest file that defines the extension
     - `package.json` defines the npm package for this extension and is required for Paranext to use it appropriately